mtshrmn/horrible-downloader/README.md

 jojo's bizzare adventure - golden wind = 0
 ```

-#### Log File
+#### Known Issues:
-The CLI will output information into a file, this is useful when the output itself is inaccessible or if trying to retrieve error information when submitting a new issue.

-I have no idea where the log file is located across all of the different operating systems.
+When you use Ctrl+C to interrupt the fetching phase, it will not quit gracefully and will print the traceback of the error.
+I have no idea how to redirect it to the log file.